luxo-ai/breakjs/README.md

 # Generate Broken CommonJS Code

 [Microbundle](https://github.com/developit/microbundle) generates broken CommonJS code when compiling from Typescript.
-The `continue` keyword compiled JS is not respected.
+The `continue` keyword in the compiled JS is not respected.
 The problem is caused by the usage of `async/await` within the while loop.
 Commenting out: `await new Promise((resolve) => setTimeout(resolve, 100));` produces the expected result.

 **Input** - `index.ts`